-If you are taking a Japanese language class for the first time at Emory, or if you have come back from study abroad and intend to continue studying Japanese at Emory, you are required to visit the Japanese Language Placement Test site on Blackboard, fill out the questionnaire, and take the placement test.
+If you are taking a Japanese language class for the first time at Emory, or if you have come back from study abroad and intend to continue studying Japanese at Emory, you are required to visit the Japanese Language Placement Test site , fill out the questionnaire, and take the placement test.
 You must then register for the class you are placed into.
 (You may be exempt from the test if your prior experience with Japanese is negligible.
 Please visit the Japanese Placement site and read the instructions carefully to determine if you are eligible for exemption.)

 We are not able to overload students in any of the lower-level Japanese language classes (101-202).
 Overloads into upper-level classes (300 or above) are only permissible in cases where students have already declared a major in Japanese.